ErrOrnAmE/ITWithFood/Exercises/index.md

 ## Social Networks

-* Which social network is used to skill promotion and job research?
+* Which social network is used to develop your professional network and research jobs ?

 * How much much characters can you _tweet_ ?